soup-bowl/Modoki-Firefox/README.md

 This theme comes with a [counterpart Devcontainer](https://containers.dev/) that will setup a small desktop instance that has all four flavours of Firefox installed (Main, ESR, Developer & Nightly), and they're all configured to enable developer tools for inspecting the Firefox UI, using **Tools** > **Browser tools** > **Browser toolbox**.
 This also works in **GitHub Codespaces** and **GitPod** (untested in Flex).

+[There is a blog post about the Devcontainer integration](https://soupbowl.io/2025/01/test-firefox-variants/), if you wish to try this on a theme of your own.

 ## 🌟 Credits

 * Inspired by **[Modern Modoki theme][mm]**, itself inspired by **Netscape Navigator**.